litch/lightning-conformance/README.md

 This package proivdes a way to startd up a configured regtest environment for testing.

-There are a couple of levels of working with it, and I do both: handy bash scripts, and just `docker exec`ing random crap.
+There are a couple of levels of working with it, and I do both: handy bash scripts, and just `docker exec`ing random stuff.

-Generally, this is a docker-compose.yml and a couple of resources that help bootstrap nodes.
+Generally, this is a docker-compose.yml and a couple of resources that help bootstrap nodes, and then a growing application that lets you see and manipulate the graph/traffic.

 ### Configuration